herrhotzenplotz/btavctpd/README.md

 # A hacky Bluetooth AVRCP Profile daemon for FreeBSD

+This thing allows you to remote control media players on your workstation through Bluetooth.

 When given `-p` this uses the playerctl library to control media player implementing the mpris interface.
 Otherwise the daemon emits key presses through `xdotool`.